james-see/opencv-threshold-squares-example/README.md

 i need to iterate through an input folder of png images and do the same thing for each with the images numbered output1.png output2.png etc.

 i need it to not do the threshhold based on the image average but by a static lightness value

+instead of the lightness threshhold, I need a not-greeness threshhold, areas that are not shades of green

+I needs to figure out the average green per photo instead of using a static threshhold

 _and that is all!_